noyrosenbaum/Networking_Course/Ex5/README.md

 ### Part 3 - Snoofer - combines both Sniffer and Spoofer

-we need to capture packets first, and then spoof a response based on the captured packets.
+We need to capture packets first, and then spoof a response based on the captured packets.
-From the user container, you can generate an IPX.
-This will generate an ICMP Echo Request packet.
-If X is activated, the ping program will receive an echo response and print out the response.
-Your sniffing and spoofing program runs on a VM, which monitors the LAN through packet sniffing.
-Whenever it sees an ICMP echo request, your program should immediately send an echo reply using packet spoofing techniques, no matter what the destination IP address is.
-So, regardless of whether machine X is active or not, the ping program will always receive a reply indicating that X is active.
+From Host A's container, you can activate a ping command, This will generate an ICMP Echo Request packet.
+If the destination is activated, the ping program will receive an echo response and print out the response.
+Snoofer program runs on the Attacker's container, which monitors the LAN\WAN through packet sniffing.
+Whenever it sees an ICMP echo request, Snoofer would immediately send an echo reply using packet spoofing techniques, no matter what the destination IP address is.
+So, regardless of whether the destination is active or not, the ping program will always receive a reply indicating that the destination is active.
+We run the ping command from Host A 3 times:
+* From Host A to Host B
+* From Host A to WAP IP - Google for example.
+* From Host A to a fake IP - 1.2.3.4 for example.
+For every ECHO request we sent, we got a reply from the destination if it was active, and another reply from our Attacker.

 ### Part 4 - Gateway

+Gateway takes the name of a host on the command line and creates a datagram socket to that host (using port number P+1), it also creates another datagram socket where it can receive datagrams from any host on port number P.
+Next, it enters an infinite loop in each iteration of which it receives a datagram from port P, then samples a random number using ((float)random())/((float)RAND_MAX) - if the number obtained is greater than 0.5, the datagram received is forwarded onto the outgoing socket to port P+1, otherwise the datagram is discarded and the process goes back to waiting for another incoming datagram.

 ## Code run tutorial - Ubuntu